 If your customers feel they’re receiving too many messages, it’s not just about message volume.
 There’s more at play.

 As soon as you start targeting the wrong customers, they’re going to feel like it’s too much.
-Get it right and you’ll see few complaints about “too much messaging” and higher engagement rates all round.
-Staying relevant can be pretty straightforward.
-For example, only invite your new signups to your “getting started” webinar, don’t tell your customers in Europe to your Vancouver meetup.
-Don’t encourage customers already on your pro plan to upgrade to your pro plan.
+When you get it right, you’ll see few complaints about “too many messages” and enjoy higher engagement rates all round.
+Luckily, staying relevant can be pretty straightforward.
+For example, only invite your new signups to your “getting started” webinar, don’t tell your customers in Europe about your Vancouver meetup and don’t encourage customers already on your pro plan to upgrade to your pro plan.

 Try to match your messages to relevant behaviors.
-Let’s say a customer shows intent in progressing with your product, for example when they create their 5th playlist in your music sharing app.
-They’re a great candidate to hear about your advanced playlist features.
-But for customers who haven’t even created a playlist yet, your message will just add to the noise.
+Let’s say a customer shows intent in progressing with your product – for example, they have created their third playlist in your music sharing app.
+This customer is a great candidate to hear about your advanced playlist features.
+However, if you start telling customers who haven’t even created a playlist yet about this advanced feature, your message will just add to the noise.

 Closely related to behavior is timing.
-Sending a customer a message about a feature they last used 10 days ago is useless.
-They’re unlikely to remember using it, unlikely to read your message, and will probably feel you’re messaging them too much.
-But messages sent immediately after a customer action come with context, which is critical for ensuring messages feel relevant.
+Sending a message to a customer about a feature they last used 10 days ago is useless and damaging.
+They’re unlikely to remember using it, unlikely to read your message and will probably feel you’re messaging them too much.
+However, messages sent immediately after a customer action come with context, which is critical for ensuring messages feel relevant.

-Three onboarding messages probably isn’t too much.
-Three onboarding messages all at once is.
-We regularly set our filters to a minimum of three days (often much longer) between sending any given user a message.
+Sending three onboarding messages probably isn’t too much.
+Three onboarding messages sent all at once is.
+We regularly set our filters to a minimum of three days or longer between sending any given user a message.
 The aim of this is to keep frequency low and encourage communication with the customer.

 There’s no silver bullet for customer communication

 It’s also a great idea to have have just one person or team keep a close eye on your entire communication plan.
-Holistic governance is key to avoid overlapping and over messaging.
+Holistic governance is key to avoid overlapping and over-messaging.
 That person should monitor individual message and campaign performance very closely.
 If more users are upgrading, staying active, or whatever the goal was for your campaign, you’re doing something right.
 But move quickly to adjust or kill anything that isn’t performing.

-- Lastly, talk to your customers about it.
+Lastly, talk to your customers about it.
 It’s the only way to truly understand perceived message volume.
-Periodically check in with a sample group of users to find out their perceived message volume.
 Listen to any complaints and react if you need to.
 Keep testing and iterating until you hit the sweet spot.